 When leaving Toroia for the Tower of Zot, you can take up to two optional steps depending on which direction you go.

 Welcome to the nightmare.
-With a total of 20 optional steps scattered among seven rooms, the Castle of Dwarves is the nemesis of any FF4 speedrunner.
+With a total of either 21 or 22 optional steps (depending on route) scattered among seven rooms, and up to four potential extra Warp casts, the Castle of Dwarves is the nemesis of any FF4 speedrunner.
 Your first step should probably be to learn the default paths, as they aren't necessarily how one would walk normally.